 If you are prepared to spend a little more.
 Then the Daiwa Regal is the reel to get.
 It has so many features which makes it an excellent trout reel.
 These include a very lightweight, oversize spool to decrease line twist and to top it of.
 The reel is made to a very high standard.
 Probably will need to spend over $150 to get a better reel.
 Read my review here

 Best line for trout fishing?

-I suggest starting with 6lb line, and if already an experience angler consider using 4lb.
-Stern original is a great first line to use and it is cheap.
+I suggest starting with 6lb line, and if already an experienced angler consider using 4lb Stern original is a great first line to use and it is cheap.

 Maybe the most important piece of the fishing tackle when trout fishing is the line.
 It is what connects your reel to the lure which catches the trout.
 Unlike the rod and reel, the trout will actually get to see the line.

 For that reason, the line must be as difficult for the trout to see as possible, but at the same time remain strong enough to land it.
 Line which is too thick can easily spook wary trout.